y44k0v/tekton-on-minikube/README.md

 Now, you can access the Tekton Dashboard by navigating to `http://localhost:9097` in your web browser.

-## Create Tekton Tasks and Pipeline
+## Create a Sample Tekton Task and Pipeline

 ```bash
 kubectl apply -f tasks.yaml